[Planet Surface]

 EMH: Oh.
 My simulated virus is leading me to a simulated death.

 KES: It's nothing to worry about.
-I just added a couple of hours to his computer
+I just added a couple of hours to his

-be fine in about 45 minutes.
-Knowing when it would end didn't exactly make it a fair test, did
+forty five minutes.
+Knowing when it would end didn't exactly make it a

-it, Doctor?
+fair test, did it, Doctor?

 CHAKOTAY: No shuttle.
 Well, at least they got out okay.